 |Editor-in-chief: David Ison, Embry-Riddle Aeronautical University – Worldwide||Associate editor: David Worrells, Embry-Riddle Aeronautical University – Worldwide|

 The IJAAA is the peer-reviewed journal of Embry-Riddle Aeronautical University - Worldwide College of Aeronautics.
 With one of the most recognized names in aviation education across the globe and almost 90 years of excellence, Embry-Riddle Aeronautical University provides a premier publication outlet for scholars, industry stakeholders, and government entities.
+The IJAAA is open access, thus there are no fees or charges required of authors or readers.

 The Journal editorial staff work very hard to make your publication experience as easy and seamless as possible.
 Gone are the days of waiting months for decisions on your hard work.
 Currently, our average publication decision is made within 14 days.